 - Skin conditions

 - Liver disorders

 - Intestinal perforation causing fistulas and abscesses

 While there’s no permanent cure for IBD, you can expect the IBD Center to carefully evaluate and determine the best course of treatment for your IBD.
 Treatment options, including medications and surgery, will depend on the symptoms, prognosis and severity of the disease.

 Several types of drugs are available to treat IBD.
-First and foremost, treatment must reduce to get the inflammation so symptoms are relieved and nutrients can be absorbed by the intestines.
-Secondly, treatment is aimed to maintain remission and control the chronic inflammation so that the disease is manageable and complications are prevented.
+First and foremost, treatment must reduce inflammation so symptoms are relieved and nutrients can be absorbed by the intestines.
+Secondly, treatment is designed to maintain remission and control the chronic inflammation so the disease is manageable and complications are prevented.

-UC San Diego Health System is evaluating a variety of investigational medications for inflammatory bowel disease.
-Investigational medications for inflammatory bowel diseases are medications that the FDA has not yet approved for the treatment of ulcerative colitis or Crohn’s disease.
+UC San Diego Health is evaluating a variety of investigational medications for inflammatory bowel disease.
+These are medications that the FDA has not yet approved for the treatment of ulcerative colitis or Crohn’s disease.
 Investigational medications may already be approved by the FDA for treatment of another disease, but are under investigational use for ulcerative colitis or Crohn’s disease.
 Alternatively, investigational medications may have not been approved yet for any disease, but are being studied as potential treatments for ulcerative colitis or Crohn’s disease.

-Investigational medications are studied in clinical trials and the information collected in the clinical trials is then evaluated by the FDA to determine whether the medication should be approved for the treatment of ulcerative colitis or Crohn’s disease.
+Investigational medications are studied in clinical trials.
+The information collected is then evaluated by the FDA to determine whether the medication should be approved for the treatment of ulcerative colitis or Crohn’s disease.